MMathisLab/FreelyMovingVR4Mice/docs/Installation/Run_a_session.md

 ### Stop OBS screen recording

 16) Last but not least, go back to **OBS** and stop the screen recording you started earlier.
 This will automatically save the video to a default path.
 Normally it should be in the current user's `Videos` folder.
-Make sure, after each session, to go to aforementioned folder and rename the recorded video by inserting the name of the subject (i.e. mouse's name) at the beginning.
+Make sure, after each session, to go to the aforementioned folder and rename the recorded video by inserting the name of the subject (i.e. mouse's name) at the beginning and the attempt number at the end.
 The naming convention used is `Name_Date_Attempt.*` (e.g. `Nightingale_2024-07-28_1.*`).
-The **Date_Attempt** part should already be present since it's automatically used as a file name by the **OBS** software.
+The **Date** should already be present since it's automatically added by the **OBS** software.
 	> _Note: the date will have US format._

 To run another session, repeat the above steps.
 Data from the previous session is still loaded (and can be saved again with a different file name by changing the subject or attempt) until a new task is initialized (i.e. until you click "**Ready**").